cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 **Status:** ✅ **COMPLETED**

-### **Problemas identificados y corregidos:**
+### **Issues identified and fixed:**

-1. **CHANGELOG.md desactualizado:**
+1. **CHANGELOG.md outdated:**
    - ❌ Only documented changes until v1.0.1 inicial (VAF correction, ggplot2 compatibility)
-   - ❌ NO mentioned todas las mejoras from la "perfectionist review" (PHASE 1.1-2.4, PHASE 3.1)
+   - ❌ NO mentioned all the mejoras from the "perfectionist review" (PHASE 1.1-2.4, PHASE 3.1)
-   - ❌ Sección "Próximas Correcciones Identificadas" mentioned problemas que YA FUERON RESUELTOS
+   - ❌ Section "Next Corrections Identificadas" mentioned issues que YA FUERON RESUELTOS
-   - ✅ Actualizado con todas las mejoras from la perfectionist review:
+   - ✅ Updated with all the mejoras from the perfectionist review:
-     - PHASE 1.1: Eliminación from duplicate code masivo (~2000 lines)
+     - PHASE 1.1: Eliminación from duplicate code massive (~2000 lines)
      - PHASE 1.2: Robustness, efficiency and clarity improvements
      - PHASE 1.3: Pattern standardization
      - PHASE 1.4: Validation and testing
      - PHASE 2.1: Visual quality of graphics
-     - PHASE 2.2: Consistencia entre figures
+     - PHASE 2.2: Consistency entre figures
      - PHASE 2.3: Scientific clarity
      - PHASE 2.4: Technical quality
      - PHASE 3.1: User documentation
-   - ✅ Sección "Próximas Correcciones Identificadas" updated to "Estado from Problemas Críticos" with all problems resolved
+   - ✅ Section "Next Corrections Identificadas" updated to "Status from Issues Critical" with all problems resolved

-2. **RELEASE_NOTES_v1.0.1.md desactualizado:**
+2. **RELEASE_NOTES_v1.0.1.md outdated:**
-   - ❌ Solo mentioned correcciones VAF y compatibilidad ggplot2
+   - ❌ Only mentioned corrections VAF and compatibilidad ggplot2
-   - ❌ NO mentioned las mejoras masivas from la perfectionist review
+   - ❌ NO mentioned the mejoras massive from the perfectionist review
-   - ❌ Sección "Known Pending Issues" was outdated
+   - ❌ Section "Known Pending Issues" was outdated
-   - ✅ Actualizado con todas las mejoras from la perfectionist review:
+   - ✅ Updated with all the mejoras from the perfectionist review:
-     - Resumen ejecutivo mejorado incluyendo perfectionist review
+     - Resumen executive improved incluyendo perfectionist review
-     - Complete section of "Mejoras (Revisión Perfeccionista)" with PHASES 1-3
+     - Complete section of "Mejoras (Review Perfectionist)" with PHASES 1-3
-     - Estadísticas actualizadas reflejando reducción neta of code
+     - Statistics actualizadas reflecting reduction net of code
-     - Sección "Known Pending Issues" updated to "Estado from Problemas Críticos"
+     - Section "Known Pending Issues" updated to "Status from Issues Critical"

-3. **Consistencia entre documentos:**
+3. **Consistency entre documentos:**
-   - ❌ CHANGELOG y RELEASE_NOTES did not reflect the current state of the pipeline
+   - ❌ CHANGELOG and RELEASE_NOTES did not reflect the current state of the pipeline
-   - ❌ Mentioned problems as "pendientes" when they were already resolved
+   - ❌ Mentioned problems as "pending" when they were already resolved
    - ✅ Both documents now reflect the current state (all problems resolved)
    - ✅ Cross-references updated to `ESTADO_PROBLEMAS_CRITICOS.md`

 **Files modified:**
-- `CHANGELOG.md`: Actualizado con todas las PHASES 1.1-3.1 from la perfectionist review
+- `CHANGELOG.md`: Updated with all the PHASES 1.1-3.1 from the perfectionist review
 - `RELEASE_NOTES_v1.0.1.md`: Updated with massive improvements and current problem status

 ---